freakinglord/AllSafe/README.md

 A 1000×1000 PNG can hide ~375 KB of encrypted data (3 bits per pixel × 1 M pixels ÷ 8).

 > **Note:** Steganography adds obscurity, not cryptographic security.
 The actual protection comes from AES-256-GCM.
 Keep your master password strong.
+And yes — the name's a nod to Gideon's company.
+Let's hope this vault holds up better than his did.

 ---